-- Copy the table from the Word document and paste it as an Word object into your PowerPoint slide -- this retains the pasted content as an Word object.
+- Copy the table from the Word document and paste it as an Word object into your PowerPoint slide.
+Doing so retains the pasted content as an Word object.

-- Take only the content of the Word table and paste it into a PowerPoint table which is already there on your slide -- this creates a native PowerPoint table.
+- Take only the content of the Word table and paste it into a PowerPoint table which is already there on your slide.
+This approach creates a native PowerPoint table.

-The first option will take the entire Word table along with all formatting done to it, and will insert it into PowerPoint slide.
-However, the problem with this approach is that PowerPoint will not consider the table as a native PowerPoint table -- every time you try to edit that table, it will launch Word.
+The first option will take the entire Word table along with its formatting, and insert it into PowerPoint slide.
+However, the problem with this approach is that PowerPoint will not consider the table as a native PowerPoint table—every time you try to edit that table, you will end up launching Word.
 Since this is nothing more than a simple copy and paste, we won't get into step-by-step instructions on this option.

 Figure 1: Word Table

 - Open your PowerPoint presentation and navigate to the required slide where you want a table.
 Insert a new table with the same number of rows and columns as already within your Word table.
 Figure 2 shows our new PowerPoint table which contains 5 rows and 5 columns, to match the Word table shown previously in Figure 1.

 Figure 2: Table inserted on PowerPoint slide includes the same number of rows and columns as the Word Table

 - Now, go back to your Word document, and select the entire range of cells you want to copy.
 Then press the ⌘ + C keyboard shortcut.
 Alternatively, right-click (or Ctrl + Click), and from the contextual menu that appears, select the Copy option as shown in Figure 3.

 - Go back to PowerPoint slide.
 Select all cells in the newly inserted table—to select the cells, first click within the top-left cell.
 Then use the Shift key and Arrow keys (Left and Down) on the keyboard.
 Now right-click (or Ctrl + Click) to bring up a contextual menu.
 From the contextual menu, select the Paste option as shown in Figure 4.